Napa

 Casual clothes for every evening

-Wine Country evenings are smart-casual at most; one or two non-golf pieces cover the whole trip.
+Wine Country evenings are smart-casual at most; One or two non-golf pieces cover the whole trip.

 Designated driver plan

-Tasting room afternoons and the golf morning can share the same day; plan transportation for the afternoon tasting.
+Tasting room afternoons and the golf morning can share the same day; Plan transportation for the afternoon tasting.

 Leave at home